Wall Street slides on gloomy economic data, bank earnings

 The benchmark S&P 500 .SPX has climbed about 26% from its March trough, lifted by a raft of U.S. monetary and fiscal stimulus and on early signs that coronavirus cases were peaking in some hotspots, but the index is still down about 18% from its record high.

-Declining issues outnumbered advancers more than 10-to-1 on the NYSE and 5-to-1 on the Nasdaq.
+Declining issues outnumbered advancers for a 7.45-to-1 ratio on the NYSE and a 4.68-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs and one new low, while the Nasdaq recorded 13 new highs and 18 new lows.
+The S&P index recorded six new 52-week highs and one new low, while the Nasdaq recorded 16 new highs and 21 new lows.

 Reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Sagarika Jaisinghani and Shounak Dasgupta